 * SEX EDUCATION (Part of the Relationship Education programme, unified as RSE).

 = This covers all of our developmental learning, from Foundation Stage through to Year 6 and beyond: learning about labelling, understanding and looking after our bodies, about our developmental changes (including during puberty); learning about emotional and hormonal development through adolescence; recognising positive caring and stable relationships and helping to reduce gender-based discrimination, violence and prejudice.
 RSE is heavily focused around safeguarding our children: keeping them safe from harm (both online and offline), encouraging tolerance, reducing the risk of sexual exploitation and abuse, domestic violence, bullying and prejudice.

 What Is PSHE And Why Is It Important?

-PSHE stands for PERSONAL, SOCIAL and HEALTH EDUCATION.
+PSHE stands for PERSONAL, SOCIAL, HEALTH and ECONOMIC EDUCATION.
 It helps children to develop into well-rounded, aware members of our country who are able to make a positive contribution to society and be productive and positive members of our community.

 This year, we are pleased and happy to announce that we have adopted the "YOU, ME & PSHE" curriculum programme to teach and develop PSHE.